[Major revision–posted 5/2/25 (replaces 8/25/23 edition)]

 If a faculty member wishes to challenge the grounds for tenure revocation, the faculty member may do so utilizing the procedures specified below.
 The issue will be determined by a procedure that affords protection to the rights of the individual and to the interest of the university.
 In cases where the respondent faculty member admits their conduct constitutes adequate cause, or does not choose to have a hearing, he/she may offer in writing their resignation, giving notice of resignation as early as possible to obviate serious inconvenience to the university, and so that department objectives and student needs are met.

-I. Before the filing of tenure revocation charges, every reasonable effort shall be made to mediate and conciliate differences between the faculty member and the university.
+(1) Before the filing of tenure revocation charges, every reasonable effort shall be made to mediate and conciliate differences between the faculty member and the university.
 The chairperson of the Tenure Advisory Committee (or another member designated by the committee) shall make a rigorous attempt at confidential, equitable, and expeditious mediation.

 If such attempted mediation has failed, and after the mediator has made a written report to the President and copied that report to the faculty member, a formal investigation shall be undertaken.
 Together, a member of the Tenure Advisory Committee who has been appointed by the chairperson of that committee and the PSVP (or their representative) shall conduct a thorough, confidential, expeditious review, which shall be concluded within 30 business days, if possible.
 This review and the recommendations of the investigating team shall be considered by the President in determining whether to proceed with formal charges to dismiss the faculty member for cause.

-(a) The Tenure Advisory Committee shall order the names of the members of the Tenure Hearing Committee by lot, assigning to them numbers one through twenty.
+(a) The Tenure Advisory Committee shall order the names of the members of the Tenure Hearing Committee by lot, assigning to them numbers one through twenty;

-(b) Hearing Committee members deeming themselves biased shall remove themselves from the case.
+(b) Hearing Committee members deeming themselves biased shall remove themselves from the case;

 (d) The Tenure Advisory Committee shall designate the five with the lowest numbers remaining on the list to constitute the Hearing Panel.

-III.
-The Hearing Panel will select a chairperson from its membership and may, if it chooses, request appropriate legal counsel from a member of the Law School faculty or, if none is available, from a law firm of its choosing, provided that costs are affordable, but not from the Office of General Counsel.† The legal counsel will advise the Hearing Panel but will not vote.
+(3) The Hearing Panel will select a chairperson from its membership and may, if it chooses, request appropriate legal counsel from a member of the Law School faculty or, if none is available, from a law firm of its choosing, provided that costs are affordable, but not from the Office of General Counsel.† The legal counsel will advise the Hearing Panel but will not vote.

-IV.
-The Hearing Panel may also consult with the General Counsel of the university on technical or procedural questions not directly bearing on the merits of the case, if the panel considers such consultation appropriate and helpful.
+(4) The Hearing Panel may also consult with the General Counsel of the university on technical or procedural questions not directly bearing on the merits of the case, if the panel considers such consultation appropriate and helpful.
 The hearing will be private and confidential unless the faculty member elects to have a public hearing.
 The Hearing Panel shall determine procedures to be implemented in the hearing that shall afford both parties due process.

 The faculty member shall have the right to appear in person with legal counsel, retained by the individual.
 During the hearing, legal counsel may advise and consult with the faculty member, but only the faculty member shall have the right to address the panel and confront and cross-examine witnesses.

-The faculty member shall have the right to testify, but may not be required to do so, and may introduce in their behalf all evidence and material, written or oral, that he/she considers to be relevant or material to the case.
+The faculty member shall have the right to testify, but may not be required to do so, and may introduce on their behalf all evidence and material, written or oral, that he/she considers to be relevant or material to the case.
 Neither the Texas Rules of Civil Procedure nor the Texas Rules of Evidence shall apply to the hearing.

 The university shall also have the right to legal counsel from the Office of General Counsel in the preparation and presentation of charges and will have the same rights in the hearing as those accorded to the faculty member.
 An audio recording of the proceedings shall be made and delivered to the President for submission to the Board of Regents, and a copy of this audio recording shall be made available to the faculty member.
 The record will be transcribed only on the request of either the faculty member or the President at the expense of the requesting party.